You’ll have an experienced, knowledgeable, and compassionate coach every step of the way.

 Final Agency Screening

-Psychological Evaluation: The evaluation is conducted by a licensed social worker and ensures the surrogate has adequate emotional and physical support for the surrogacy journey.
-Sometimes, this is done at the fertility clinic during the medical exam, and sometimes it is coordinated by our agency after the fact.
+This evaluation, conducted by a licensed social worker, assesses the surrogate’s emotional and mental preparedness to handle the surrogacy journey.
+It ensures she has the necessary support to manage the emotional challenges that may arise.
+Sometimes this evaluation takes place at the fertility clinic during the surrogate’s medical exam, and in other cases, it is coordinated separately by our agency after the medical screening.

 Step 7